cachethq/docs/src/getting-started.md

 ## Installation Service

 We offer a professional installation service.
-[Email us](mailto:support@cachethq.io?subject=Cachet%20Installation) with your requirements and we'll be happy to get everything setup for you!
+[Email us](mailto:support@cachethq.io?subject=Cachet%20Installation) with your requirements, and we'll be happy to get everything setup for you!

 :::tip